cornell-brg/pyhdl-eval/README.md

  - RTL modules pre-generated using all five LLMs (CodeGemma 7B, Llama3 8B/70B, GPT4, GPT4 Turbo)

+### Verilog Reference Solutions

+Note that the Verilog reference solutions have been removed from this public GitHub repo to avoid LLMs from including these solutions in their training data.
+You can find the Verilog reference solutions in the artifact's Docker container mentioned above, or email cbatten@cornell.edu to request access.

 ### Setup Linux Environment

 In order to use PyHDL-Eval you will need to install iverilog, verilator,